Jacob-s-Lab/2025-Biomarkers/tutorial week3.md

 cd /work/username/alignment/alignmentR  # absolute path
 ```

-ℹ️
+> [!Important]
-#### Relative Path vs. Absolute Path
+> #### Relative Path vs. Absolute Path
-1. **Relative Path**: A relative path is a path that starts from the current working directory.
+> 1. **Relative Path**: A relative path is a path that starts from the current working directory.
 It describes the location of a file or directory in relation to where you are currently positioned in the directory structure.
 For example, if you're in the "home" directory and want to access a file in the "documents" folder within "home," you could use a relative path like `./documents/filename.txt`.
+>

-2. **Absolute Path**: An absolute path is the full path to a file or directory starting from the root directory of the file system (denoted by "/").
+> 2. **Absolute Path**: An absolute path is the full path to a file or directory starting from the root directory of the file system (denoted by "/").
 It provides the exact location of a file or directory regardless of your current working directory.
 For example, `/home/username/documents/filename.txt`is an absolute path because it starts from the root (/) and traces the complete path to the file.

 (2) Check if the files exist: